The Nightmare Man

 That George Weasley was vastly different from the one he knew in this time, the one who still had his brother.
 Those two were probably driving Elise insane by now, since they didn't have Severus to drive insane anymore.

 "Do you miss that George?
 You seemed… close."

 "We were, in a way… everyone else left, but not him.
 He stayed with me."

 It felt like an eternity ago.
-To some, it was an eternity ago, almost a thousand years, perhaps even more… Harrison wasn't good with years, lost track of them far too easily.
-But memories remained, even if they lay mostly forgotten in a dark corner.
+Well, it was well over a thousand years ago.
+Not quite two thousand, but probably not that far off.
+Harrison wasn't good with years.
+He lost track of them far too easily, but the memories remained, even if they lay mostly forgotten in a dark corner.

 "Can you tell me some more… of yourself when you were young?"

 Harrison looked over at Lucian, who came closer and plucked the book from his hands.

 "What are you doing?"
 Harrison asked.
 "You've never asked me that before."

 "I never saw those memories before.
 Now I'm curious.
 You shouldn't have made us curious."